argoflow/argoflow-aws/README.md

 }
 ```

-For every IRSA Role you set up, you will need the trust relationship above substituting for the actual oidc provider url as well as the the values "kube-system" and "external-dns" in `system:serviceaccount:kube-system:external-dns` for appropriate values.
+For every IRSA Role you set up, you will a trust relationship such as the one above (substituting of course for the actual oidc provider url) and setting values "kube-system" and "external-dns" in `system:serviceaccount:kube-system:external-dns` for appropriate for the Namespace and ServiceAccount names respectively.

 ## Policies

 Further down in this guide we explain how to initialise this repository.
-For now, just take note that we use placeholder values such as `<<__role_arn.external_dns__>>` that will be replaced by the actual ARNs of the Roles you wish to use.
+For now, just take note that we use placeholder values such as `<<__role_arn.external_dns__>>` that will be replaced by the actual ARNs of the roles you wish to use.
 Below is a listing of all of the IRSA roles in use in this repository, along with links to JSON files with example policies.
 If you do a search on the whole "distribution" folder you find exactly where these placeholders are used.

 ---
 ### `aws-loadbalancer-controller`